 Why Technology Alone Isn’t Enough

 Digital platforms have transformed care delivery, but adoption has plateaued across many programs.
-Patients often disengage because:
+Healthcare organizations often measure enrollment, registration, and device distribution.
+Far fewer measure whether patients successfully integrate those tools into daily life.

-- They cannot set up the app correctly
+- They cannot set up the application correctly

 - Devices fail to sync or pair